mikeburke106/jekyll-now/_posts/2018-09-19-next-level-planning.md

 Use [this worksheet](https://docs.google.com/document/d/1qlYBXkTea9AjyFKvUuCIKQF9l_c9kdVWmaKlPmsDTs8/edit?usp=sharing) that I created to use for my own personal planning to map out your activities based on importance and urgency.

 List your personal values at the top, add the dates for this week and a value you really want to focus on this week.
-Set yourself a weekly goal by asking, "What's the most important thing I can do this week?
+Set yourself a weekly goal by asking, "What could I get done this week that would have the biggest positive impact on my life?"

 Then, start prioritizing your tasks in the columns below.
-I also keep a list of helpful reminders or motivational quotes that will inspire me.
+I also keep a list of helpful reminders or motivational quotes that will inspire me throughout the day.

 Carry this sheet with you at all times and reflect on your goals for the week often.

 ### Conclusion

 If you want to be a highly effective person, planning your life is a great place to start.
-You'll get working on 3 of *The 7 Habits of Highly Effective People* simultaneously!
+You'll get working on three of *The 7 Habits of Highly Effective People* simultaneously!

 Begin by being proactive and making time to reflect on what really matters to you.
 Define in detail what you want to do in life and the steps it will take to get there.
 Then, based on what you want to do and how you're going to do it, start listing out everything you have to do and prioritizing those things based on their importance and urgency.